Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 ## Voronoi diagram

 I use Voronoi diagrams a lot in my drawings.
-So much, that I'm sometimes trying to avoid them, to make sure I'm not limiting myself by a single algorithm.
+So much, that I'm sometimes trying to avoid them, to make sure I'm not limiting myself to a single algorithm.

 Voronoi diagram takes a collection of points, and then partitions a plane into polygons, where each polygon's edge is right in the middle of two points.
 It sounds like a lot, but if you study this image, it should become clearer.
 For a more detailed explanation you can check out [the article on Wikipedia](https://en.wikipedia.org/wiki/Voronoi_diagram).